-Life put us on an unconventional path that exposed us to relentless change and disruption, which consistently jeopardized our well-being.
-This inspired us to see the world anew, and navigate our increasingly complex life experiences with a renewed perspective.
+Life put us on a path that exposed us to relentless change and disruption, which consistently jeopardized and impacted our well-being.
+This inspired us to see the world anew, and navigate our increasingly complex life experiences with a fresh perspective.

-Our story demonstrates what it’s really like to face a mind shift when you didn’t know you needed one.
-When you didn't think you needed one.
-When you don’t want one.
+Our story demonstrates what it’s really like to face a mind shift when you don't know you need one.
+When you don't think you want one.

 “Pamela Lawson has written a book that explores the ways humans — and humanity — can reinvent themselves after calamities.
 In ‘It’s Going to be O.K.’ the author examines defeat, resilience, and blazing your own trail.
 The book comes across as a starkly honest chronicle of failure, recovery, miracles, heartbreak, illness and insights torn from an eclectic life on the edge of mainstream America.”